Loading course content...

 }

-/* . . . */But that means when you want to change the design, you must scroll through the entire file to make the adjustments.
+/* . . . */But that means you have to scroll through the entire file to make adjustments.

-That can easily to lead to mistakes, especially in large projects.
+That can easily lead to mistakes, especially in large projects.

-A better way to organize your code is to store your accent color as a variable, and then access it later using the var() function.
+A better way to organize your code is to store your accent color as a variable and access it later with the var() function.

-When you need to change the accent color, all you need to do is changing the corresponding variable.
+When you need to change the accent color, all you need to do is change the corresponding variable.

 :root {